thought-driven/bummr/README.md

 # Bummr

-Updating Gems one by one is a Bummr: especially when one gem causes your build to fail.
+Updating Gems one by one is a bumm(e)r: especially when one gem causes your build to fail.

 Gems should be updated in [separate commits](http://ilikestuffblog.com/2012/07/01/you-should-update-one-gem-at-a-time-with-bundler-heres-how/).